 One of the strangest things about this book is that its website does not feature any bonuses or promotions on its front page.
 As far as one could ascertain at the time of this review, it did not have any offers for prospective new clients.
 Bonuses and promotions should not be the only reasons why one opens an online account but they are part of the decision-making process.
 And it is not as if the product is so stellar that it can do without offering early incentives.

-Now we will look at the sportsbook’s wagering options, its bonuses, its security and licensing, how it treats professional and recreational punters and its banking practices, before providing an executive summary.
+Now we will look at the bookmaker’s wagering options, its bonuses, its security and licensing, how it treats professional and recreational punters and its banking practices, before providing an executive summary.

 Sports Interaction covers the four pastimes that are really popular in North America – American football, basketball, baseball and ice hockey – as well as any online bookmaker, plus it goes to town on Canadian football given its focus on the Canadian market.
 But its product offering falls off a cliff after that, which will be an issue for anyone who wants to bet on a wide range of events with one online bookmaker exclusively.
 Unless one bets pretty much only on American football, Canadian football, basketball, baseball and ice hockey, this book is likely to disappoint.